ChristianChiarulli/intro-fullstack-ethereum/README.md

 npx create-react-app frontend
 ```

-and make sure you can start your frontend by entering the `frontend` directory and running:
+Make sure you can start your frontend by entering the `frontend` directory and running:

 ```
 npm start